-Refund transfers are a necessary option for taxpayers, but unfortunately, don't know how it works, or even worse, don't know it exists.
-In contrast, many tax professionals know refund transfers exist, but prefer to get paid upfront.
+Refund transfers are a necessary option for taxpayers, but unfortunately, many don't know how it works, or even worse, don't know it exists.
+In contrast, many tax preparers know refund transfers exist, but prefer to get paid upfront.
 I certainly understand why they do, but I cant help but think:

 Do they know how it works?

 The reason I ask is because I understand what it's like to encounter change in your tax business.
 Understanding a new process can be pretty challenging, so I understand if you prefer not to adjust anything in your tax business...but at what cost?